-\textbf{Online Action Detection} Online Action Detection (OAD) aims to detect whether an untrimmed human action video contains a target action and gives the category of the action \cite{hu2022online}, so it is a classification task of all frames of video corresponding to one label (many-to-one). \cite{wang2021oadtr} combines action prediction with OAD, and applies Transformer architecture to improve model performance.
-Although OAD is somewhat similar to SVTAS, the experiments in Table \ref{tab1} will show that direct transferring OAD model is also under-performing.
+Online Action Detection (OAD) aims to detect whether an untrimmed human action video contains a target action and gives the category of the action \cite{hu2022online}, so it is a classification task of all frames of video corresponding to one label (many-to-one). \cite{wang2021oadtr} combines action prediction with online action detection, and applies Transformer architecture to improve model performance.
+Although online action detection is somewhat similar to SVTAS, the experiments in Table \ref{tab1} will show that direct transferring online action detection model is also under-performing.